Python 3.13

 Python can now be built in free-threading mode, and wheels can be built for free-threading Python (requires pip 24.1b1 or newer, or uv to install).

 When built in this mode, CPython no longer has a GIL, and supports true multithreading.
 This will likely require some updates from compiled libraries (supporting free-threading wheels) and some code that happened to work because it was relying on the GIL might require proper multithreading constructs like locks and such.
+This does slow down single thread performance some, though part of it is due to some other optimizations being turned off for now (meaning it will likely be better in the future).

 If you use a free-threaded build, you can manually enable the GIL with PYTHON_GIL or -X gil.
 You can check with sys._is_gil_enabled() and check for free-threaded Python with sysconfig.get_config_var("Py_GIL_DISABLED").
 Python will enable the GIL if an extension module doesn’t declare free-threaded support.